symfony/symfony-docs/best_practices/security.rst

 queries for the ``Post`` object and puts it on the ``$post`` argument.
 This is what makes it possible to use the ``post`` variable in the expression.

-This has one major drawback: an expression in an annotation cannot easily be reused in other parts of the application.
+This has one major drawback: an expression in an annotation cannot be reused in other parts of the application.
 Imagine that you want to add a link in a template that will only be seen by authors.
 Right now you'll need to repeat the expression code using Twig syntax: